Bibbleboop/My-100-Days-of-Coding/My Log.md

 **Today's Progress**: My longer term coding/development goals have changed since my Front End Dev Bootcamp so I'll spend the weekend setting a plan of action

-**Thoughts**: The first few weeks will be back to basics refreshing JavaScript, React & wireframes.
+**Thoughts**: The first few weeks will be back to basics refreshing JavaScript, React & wireframes etc

 **Link(s) to work**